Guide for Pacific migrants

 When you arrive, remember to contact your new boss because your new workplace will be waiting to hear from you!

-All migrants go through a number of stages as they get used to their new life in a new country.
+New migrants may go through a number of stages as they get used to their new life in a new country.
 It can take up to two years to feel settled.

 - Talk with family and other Pacific migrants about the settlement journey.
 See if their experience was similar.
 Know what to expect.